suffolklibraries/lgc/content/collections/events/tryal-workshop-06-02.md

     content:
       -
         type: text
-        text: 'Bury St Edmunds Train Station is a 20-25-minute walk from the theatre, with connections to Cambridge, Ipswich and the London-Norwich line.
-You can check train times and service updates on the '
+        text: 'Bury St Edmunds Train Station is a 14 minute walk.
+You can check train times and service updates on the ' -
-      -
         type: text
         marks: